Phoenix Suns striker Cameron Johnson returns to lineup against Rockets - Mag Viral

 (Photo by Christian Petersen / Getty Images)

-After Phoenix Suns striker Cameron Johnson was initially classified as doubtful before Friday’s game against the Houston Rockets, he will be back on Hardwood Square on Friday night.
+After Phoenix Sun striker Cameron Johnson was considered doubtful before Friday’s game against the Houston Rockets, he was back on the hardwood field on Friday night.

-The slope marks the first second leg for the newcomer since January 16.
+The tilt was the rookie’s first return since January 16.
 Johnson had missed the last 10 games with a right quad bruise.

-Sun’s head coach Monty Williams hoped the striker would be available during the shoot-around.
+Within 14 minutes, Johnson recorded two rebounds, an assist and a steal.
+He was 0: 6 from the field when the Suns took the 127:91 victory over the Rockets.

-In 38 games this season, Johnson scored an average of 7.8 points and 3.1 rebounds in 19.8 minutes per game.
-He shoots 42% from the field, 39.8% from a 3-point distance.
+Before Friday night’s game, Johnson averaged 7.8 points and 3.1 rebounds in 19.8 minutes per competition in 38 games this season.
+He shot 42% from the field, 39.8% from a 3-point range.
 In the last game before he was injured, Johnson scored 10 points, four rebounds and a block.
 He shot 66.7% from deep, made two of his three attempts and 44.4% overall.

 While Johnson is back in line up on Friday night, a handful of suns remain on the shelf.